Digital Parenting

 Sago Mini World

-Ages: 2-5 | Platform: iOS, Android | Cost: $5/month subscription
+Ages: 2-5 | Platform: iOS, Android | Cost: $5/month

-Sago Mini World is a collection of beautifully designed, gentle games for younger preschoolers.
-Activities include cooking, art, music, building, and exploration.
+Beautifully designed, calm games for the youngest preschoolers.
+Activities include cooking, art, music, and exploration.
+No ads, no in-app purchases, no stress.

 Best for: The youngest preschoolers (ages 2-3) who need gentle, age-appropriate digital experiences.